August 9th, 2019

 The guy reports just seeing a moose, same one the other 2 hikers saw last night no doubt, but I don’t see it anywhere.
 Could it be that 2 unleashed dogs chased it away?
 I’m grumpy that this inconsiderate dog owner disturbed my peaceful morning, not to mention wildlife viewing.
 It’s not the best start but he is the last hiker I see all day.

 I get to South Pass City by 3 pm and pick up my box, as well as 2 for Relentless.
-I get a pepsi at the small store (which is about all they have), dry my tent, and charge some electronics.
-The place is a restored mining town, all the buildings belonging to a museum of sorts.
+I get a Pepsi at the small store (which is about all they have), dry my tent, and charge some electronics.
+The place is a restored mining town with all the buildings belonging to a museum of sorts.
 There are also a few residential houses and I read that this is one of the oldest continuously occupied towns in Wyoming.
 It grew up as a result of the gold rush.It’s been a long day and I pushed hard to arrive before the store closed.
-But there is no place to stay or eat.
+But there’s no place to stay or eat.
 I plan to move on 4 more miles to Atlantic City where there are restaurants and cabins for rent.
 I wait until 5 pm to see if Relentless shows then cram all my stuff and his into my pack.
 I came out of the Winds with a lot of extra food and with more resupply, I have way too much.
 Since my pack is so heavy, I walk the road that goes directly to Atlantic City instead of the trail, which skirts the town about a mile to the north.A car stops to offer me a ride along the way but I decline.
 I arrive just after 6 pm and quickly decide on renting a $60 cabin.
 It’s pricey but includes everything I desperately need in one place: shower, laundry, evening desert, breakfast, and loaner clothes for the HOT TUB!
 Relentless arrives just after I take a shower and I give him his stuff, plus some of mine.
 He already walked the basin and is going to hang out for a few days while I walk it.
 He’ll hold onto any stuff I won’t need for the 115 miles stretch to Rawlins.

 I get all my chores done in record time, eat a free breakfast backpacker meal I found in the hikerbox for dinner, go for a soak in the tub, then have brownies and ice cream, provided by the wonderful hosts Bill and Carmella.
 I settle into the dark cabin (it doesn’t have electricity) with enthusiasm, the first place I’ve had to myself in a long time.
 Relentless is saving money by camping in a nearby cow pasture.